What are iPad and iPhone gestures and swipes?

 Of the 4 iPhone gestures available swipe has the most ‘hidden’ uses.

 In iOS 8 Apple added many new ways in which you can use the swipe gesture.
-Some are obvious, but others may be completely new to you so I compiled a list of all the iOS7 and iOS 8 swipe gestures.
+Some are obvious, but others may be completely new to you so I compiled a list of all the latest swipe gestures.

 There are also 3 handy videos at the end of the post which shows you how to do most of these swipes and iPhone gestures.

 Swipe left to right from anywhere on the screen to unlock your device